dzenanr/todo_mvc/README.md

 Local storage used on a client.
 MongoDB used on the server.

-This project based on the last spiral of [dartling_todo_mvc_spirals](https://github.com/dzenanr/dartling_todo_mvc_spirals) for the client application, on the last spiral of
+This project is based on the last spiral of [dartling_todo_mvc_spirals](https://github.com/dzenanr/dartling_todo_mvc_spirals) for the client application, on the last spiral of